-Memorial is a large bluestone base in which is set a drinking fountain, and is topped with a spire, commemorates engine driver and fireman, Frederick William Maskell and James McNabb killed in the Windsor rail accident.
+The monument is a large bluestone base in which is set a drinking fountain topped with a spire and commemorates engine driver and fireman, Frederick William Maskell and James McNabb who were killed in the Windsor rail accident in 1887.

 At the subsequent inquest it was revealed that an untrained station hand was left in charge of the signaling.
 There were no danger signals to warn the express. .
 The driver had only time to apply the steam brake before he and his fireman were killed.
 The express train driver, the fireman Mr James McNabb, and three passengers on the ordinary train were killed

 |GPS Coordinates:||Lat: -37.841782|

 Note: GPS Coordinates are approximate.